• Skip to primary navigation

 pineapple salsa

-Pineapple salsa is a bright fruit salsa which pairs well with mild proteins, such as chicken, pork tenderloin, and fish.
-It's especially good on tacos, pulled pork, and on baked things like pizzas and tostadas.
+This 10-minute Pineapple salsa is a bright fruit salsa which pairs well with mild proteins, such as Chicken Breast, Pork Chops, and Seafood.
+It's especially good on Roasted Pork Tenderloin, and on baked things like pizzas and tostadas.

 Pineapple Pico de Gallo